-The Northern Lights Affiliate of the Guild meets in Duluth on the fourth Wednesday of each month from 6 - 8 PM at the Portman Community Center (4601 McCullock St. Duluth, MN ).
+The Northern Lights Affiliate of the Guild meets in Duluth on the third Wednesday of each month from 6 - 8 PM at the Portman Community Center (4601 McCullock St. Duluth, MN ).

 So what's the catch?

 We do admit, we'll charge you $30 / year.

 The racy 'Members-Only' section of the knitter.org website.

 Free access to the Textile Center's huge library of fiber books and patterns.

 Pre-registration to Yarnover, which is the Guild's day-long fiber fair of classes and shopping.

 Oh boy, oh boy, can I volunteer to do anything?
 Anything at all?